James-Ashwood/james-ashwood-photography/README.md

 ## Information
 My personal photography website.
 Once built, will be located at: https://james-ashwood-photography.herokuapp.com/ (And in the future at https://jamesashwood.com).
 Feel free to report an issue or drop a comment here!
 ## Contributing
-Feel free to help out, and I will add you to the developer list on the website after 3 or more consistent contributions, or lost of activity in the community.
+Feel free to help out, and I will add you to the developer list on the website after 3 or more consistent contributions, or lots of activity in the community.
 ## Tech Used
 - Hosting: Heroku
 - Datebase: MariaDB